-In his senior year of college, Bird led the Indiana State Sycamores to the NCAA Championship game against the Michigan State Spartans, a team led by another future NBA superstar, Ervin "Magic" Johnson.
+Following his junior year, Bird was selected with the sixth overall pick in the NBA draft by the Boston Celtics.
+He chose to return to Indiana State for one more year, and led the Sycamores to the NCAA championship game against the Michigan State Spartans, a team led by another future NBA superstar, Ervin "Magic" Johnson.
 It was the first time the two star players would face each other in a head-to-head battle, and it began a friendship and rivalry that would span both players' careers.
-Johnson and the Spartans triumphed, but Larry Bird left Indiana State that year with the USBWA College Player of the Year Award, the Naismith Award, and the Wooden Award.
-He was also the fifth-highest scorer in NCAA history, even though he only played for three years.
+Johnson and the Spartans triumphed, but Larry Bird left Indiana State that year with the USBWA College Player of the Year Award, the Naismith Award and the Wooden Award.
+At the time, he was also the fifth-highest scorer in NCAA history.

-In 1978, Larry Bird was the Boston Celtics' No. 1 draft pick, signing a contract for a then-record $650,000 a year (he played his final year at Indiana State, however, joining the Celtics in 1979).
-He justified his salary right out of the gate, averaging 21.3 points per game and taking NBA Rookie of the Year honors.
-Bird also led the Celtics in rebounding, averaging 10.4 rebounds per game; as well as steals and minutes played, with an average of 143 steals and 2,955 minutes played each game.
+Signing with the Celtics for a then-record $650,000 a year, Larry Bird justified his salary right out of the gate, averaging 21.3 points per game and claiming Rookie of the Year honors for the 1979-80 NBA season.
+Bird also led the Celtics in rebounding, with an average of 10.4 per game, as well as in steals and minutes played.

-In Bird's second year in the NBA, the Celtics acquired center Robert Parrish from the Golden State Warriors and drafted Kevin McHale.
-They three players would form a legendary frontline, perhaps the greatest in NBA history.
-That season, the Celtics posted a 61-21 record and defeated the Houston Rockets to take the first NBA Championship of Bird's career.
+Prior to Bird's second year, the Celtics acquired center Robert Parrish from the Golden State Warriors and drafted Kevin McHale.
+Those three players would form a legendary frontline, perhaps the greatest in NBA history.
+That season, the Celtics posted a 61-21 record and defeated the Houston Rockets to take the first NBA championship of Bird's career.